Physical Accessibility at SPL

 Although SPL was built in 1903, we have made attempts to make the building more physically accessible, including:

-- Wheelchair accessible entrances; one off St. Andrew Street, and one off the rear parking lot (ring the buzzer for access)
+- Wheelchair accessible entrances; one off St. Andrew Street, and one off the rear parking lot

 - Elevator for movement between floors